Master FinCEN BOI Compliance with Expert Legal Support

 • An identifying number from a government-issued ID, such as a passport or driver’s license

-While the Corporate Transparency Act does not require LLCs to report applicant information, the NY LLCTA does, even for LLCs that existed before January 1, 2026.
+While the CTA does not require LLCs to report applicant information, the NY LLCTA does—even for LLCs that existed before January 1, 2026.
 This additional requirement could prove challenging for older LLCs that may not have access to up-to-date applicant information.

 Confidentiality and Access to Information